Get started by searching below:

 Costs of Care and Related Expenses

-When a facility fails to protect its residents, families are often left to shoulder heavy financial burdens.
-These costs are an important factor in the value of an Ohio nursing home settlement.
+When a nursing home fails to keep residents safe, families are often left with significant financial burdens.
+These expenses can greatly affect the value of an Ohio nursing home settlement.

-Expenses that may be considered in a settlement include:
+Expenses that may be factored into a settlement include:

-• Home health services when a resident cannot safely return to a facility
+• Home health care if the resident cannot return to a facility

-• Ongoing medical needs such as treatments, medications, or rehabilitation
+• Long-term medical care, such as therapy or medications

-• Moving expenses to relocate a resident to a safer care setting
+• Moving costs to place a resident in a safer environment

 Worried About Nursing Home Abuse or Neglect?